Stacey McDougall

 Stacey McDougall (born 10 April 1990) is a Scottish international lawn and Indoor bowler.

 Profile

 McDougall lives in Woodburn, Dalkeith and plays for the Dalkeith BC (Outdoor) and Midlothian BC (Indoor).
 She started bowling in 1999 and works for the Royal Bank of Scotland.

 Bowls career

 McDougall made her senior international debut in 2012 (indoors) and 2013 (outdoors) and has won two senior National titles.
 In 2015 she won the fours gold medal at the Atlantic Bowls Championships and represented Scotland at the 2016 World Outdoor Bowls Championship – Women's Fours.

 She was selected as part of the Scottish team for the 2018 Commonwealth Games, on the Gold Coast in Queensland that won a silver medal in the Triples with Kay Moran and Caroline Brown.

-In 2019 she won the fours bronze medal at the Atlantic Bowls Championships and in 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2019, she won the fours bronze medal at the Atlantic Bowls Championships and in 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, she was selected as part of the team to represent Scotland at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.
+In the fours, her team won the bronze medal.